kravitsjacob/multiobjective-hyperparameter/README.md

 # I About Project
 This is the accompanying repository to [this blog post](https://kravitsjacob.github.io/multiobjective-hyperparameter/) about taking a multi-objective approach to tuning machine learning model hyperparameters.
-The accompanying script provides a very simple example of this method applied in Python 3.
-However, the concepts and methods could easily adapted to many other machine-learning problems and other methods of implementation.
+The accompanying script provides a very simple example of this method applied in Python.
+However, the concepts and methods could easily be adapted to many other machine-learning problems and other methods of implementation.
 As for running this script, Docker is the recommended procedure to ensure consistent results with the blog post.
-However, the script should run in any environmental with Python 3 and all the proper dependencies installed.
+However, the script should run in any environment with Python 3 and all the proper dependencies installed.

 # II Running this code in Docker
-1. Clone this repository using command prompt/terminal $git clone https://github.com/kravitsjacob/multiobjective-hyperparameter
+1. Clone this repository using command prompt/terminal $```git clone https://github.com/kravitsjacob/multiobjective-hyperparameter```
-2. Change to the current working directory using command prompt/terminal $ cd <insert_path_to_data>\multiobjective-hyperparameter
+2. Change to the current working directory using command prompt/terminal $```cd <insert_path_to_data>\multiobjective-hyperparameter```
-3. Download and Run Docker Desktop.
+3. Download and run Docker Desktop.
 For more information on Docker visit [here](https://docs.docker.com/desktop/).
 To ensure that it is installed correctly go to the command prompt/terminal and enter $ docker --version
-4. Build the docker image by running $docker build --tag mohyper .
+4. Build the docker image by running $```docker build --tag mohyper .```
-5. Run the image and mount the folder so you can retrieve generated files $docker run -v <insert_path_to_data>\multiobjective-hyperparameter:/app mohyper
+5. Run the image and mount the folder so you can retrieve generated files $```docker run -v <insert_path_to_data>\multiobjective-hyperparameter:/app mohyper```

 # III Running this code in a Virtual Environment
-1. Clone this repository using command prompt/terminal $git clone https://github.com/kravitsjacob/multiobjective-hyperparameter
+1. Clone this repository using command prompt/terminal $```git clone https://github.com/kravitsjacob/multiobjective-hyperparameter```
-2. Change to the current working directory using command prompt/terminal $ cd <insert_path_to_data>\multiobjective-hyperparameter
+2. Change to the current working directory using command prompt/terminal $```cd <insert_path_to_data>\multiobjective-hyperparameter```
 3. Make sure you have Python 3 installed on your computer.
 This can be downloaded [here](https://www.python.org/downloads/).
-To ensure that it is installed correctly go to the command prompt/terminal and enter $ python --version
+To ensure that it is installed correctly go to the command prompt/terminal and enter $```python --version```
 4. Set up and activate a virtual environment by following instructions [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-7. Install dependcies using requirements.txt found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files)
+7. Install dependencies using requirements.txt found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files)
-8. Run script using $python main.py
+8. Run script using $```python main.py```

 # IV Citing
 To cite the methods employed in this blog post, please cite: